bootgly/bootgly/README.md

    }, GET);
    ```

    > You should use `yield` (Generator) if you define more than one route.
-This ensures consistency and performance in HTTP Responses under the hood.
+This ensures consistency and performance in HTTP Responses under the hood due to the stateful nature of the SAPI CLI.

    Handler arguments:
    - `$Request` is the HTTP Server Request
    - `$Response` is the HTTP Server Response

-   ## Some examples
+   Some examples:

    **1. Route Callbacks**